 We are also cautioned throughout the Bible not to let any of these lesser gods take the place of Elohim, who is revealed to us in the very first chapter of His book.
 The reason our culture has such a narrow view of this is because a false Christianity has dominated its religious thinking, and that false Christianity, for the past 1600 years, has taught a false god who is non-biblical and inexplicable "three-in-one" Trinity.
 The reason that it is inexplicable is because they are trying to make the explanation fit into biblical context, and it does not fit, and so the final outcome is that it is a mystery that one has to accept on faith.

 The following is a quote from A Handbook of Christian Truth by Harold Lindsell and Charles Woodbridge, Pages 51 and 52.

 The mind of man cannot fully understand the mystery of the Trinity.
 He who has tried to understand the mystery fully will lose his mind; but he who would deny the Trinity will lose his soul.

 Now wait a minute here!
 Did not Jesus say in both Mark 4 and Matthew 13 that it was given to the apostles to understand the mysteries of God?
-I am going to read to you exactly what He said to them in Matthew 13:11.
+I am going to read to you exactly what He said to them.

 But really, the nature of God is not hard to understand at all.
 He gives His children the ability to understand it.
 If I can say it, it is so simple.
 You see, the world has a pattern of taking simple biblical truth and making it into a complicated and confusing false teaching.
 That is why Paul said do not get involved in these arguments over words.